isomerpages/moe-stgabrielspri/_the-gabrielite-family/Personal Data Protection Policy.md

 <p align="justify">
 Personal Data will be protected and kept confidential but, this is subject to the provisions of any applicable law.
 SGPS will not disclose your personal data to third parties without first obtaining your consent permitting to do so.
 However, please note that SGPS may disclose your personal data to third parties without first obtaining your consent in certain situations where such disclosure without your consent is permitted by the PDPA or by law.
 For more information on the exceptions, you are encouraged to peruse the Second, Third and Fourth Schedules of the PDPA which is publicly available at <u>https://statutes.agc.gov.sg</u>. </p>
 <br>

 **5. Administration and Management of Personal Data**
 <p align="justify">
 SGPS will take reasonable effort to ensure that your personal data is accurate and complete.
 However, you must also update SGPS of any changes in your personal data that you had initially provided.
-SGPS will not be responsible for relying on inaccurate or incomplete personal data arising from you not updating SGPS of any changes in your personal data that you had initially provided.
+SGPS will not be responsible for relying on inaccurate or incomplete personal data arising from you not updating SGPS of any changes in your personal data that you had initially provided.</p>
 <p align="justify">
 SGPS will also put in place reasonable security arrangements to ensure that your personal data is adequately protected and secured.
 Appropriate security arrangements will be taken to prevent any unauthorised access, collection, use, disclosure, copying, modification, leakage, loss, damage and/or alteration of your personal data.
-However, SGPS cannot assume responsibility for any unauthorised use of your personal data by third parties which are wholly attributable to factors beyond SGPS’s control.
+However, SGPS cannot assume responsibility for any unauthorised use of your personal data by third parties which are wholly attributable to factors beyond SGPS’s control.</p>
 <p align="justify">
 SGPS retain personal data in accordance with legal, regulatory, business and operational obligations.
 When SGPS cease retention, the personal data will be disposed of in an appropriate manner.  </p>
 <br>

 **6. Withdrawal of Consent**
 <p align="justify">
 Withdrawal of consent for the collection, use and/or disclosure of personal data in SGPS’s possession can be made in person at the SGPS office, by telephone or by email to <u>stgps@moe.edu.sg</u>. </p>